awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 1. In the confirmation dialog, click **Delete stack**
 1. The _Status_ changes to **DELETE_IN_PROGRESS**
-1. Click the rfresh button to update and status will ultimately progress to **DELETE_COMPLETE**
+1. Click the refresh button to update and status will ultimately progress to **DELETE_COMPLETE**
 1. When complete, the stack will no longer be displayed.
 To see deleted stacks use the drop down next to the Filter text box.

     ![ShowDeletedStacks](Images/ShowDeletedStacks.png)